Permanent Exclusion from School Advice and Advocacy Volunteer - Hart & Rushmoor

 • Accessibility

-As the roles can involve home-visits - disabled access cannot always be guaranteed.
+As the roles can involve home-visits - full accessibility cannot always be guaranteed.

 • Age restrictions